I’ve been researching options for kid-friendly, online Chinese and Korean tutoring programs.

 For beginners, I would recommend exploring DuoLingo simply because it’s free.
-However, intermediate to advance learners may find the required performance of all of the beginner lessons to be tedious and inefficient.
+However, intermediate to advanced learners may find the required completion of beginner lessons to be tedious and inefficient.

 For adults learning Chinese, I think TutorMing is a decent program, provided that you can truly commit to the long time course.
 However, I do not recommend TutorMing for children due to the time lag.
 The preset program content also makes content flexibility more unlikely, which can be challenging for unmotivated children.

 Have you tried online tutoring for your family’s minority language?

 Since there aren’t many internet reviews about online tutoring for children, I’d love to hear which programs you found most helpful and any tips you’d like to share!

 If you haven’t tried online tutoring yet, consider your family’s language learning goals, schedule, energy, and funds to see if would boost the minority languages in your family!